 - Blur - Minor boost to defense temporarily.

-- Knock - Attempts to unlock a door or container without a key and does not trigger traps.
+- Knock - Attempts to unlock a door or container without a key.

 - Comprehend Languages - Boosts target's language abilities temporarily.